MILVLG/imp/README.md

 ```
 You will get a trained model `imp-v1-3b-stage2-lora` (a LoRA diff if you use `finetune_lora.sh`) under `./checkpoints/` when the training is done.

-### Submodel merging
+### Lora merging
-After the above model training, the model checkpoint consists of multiple sub-models.
-You can use the following script to merge the stage2 sub-models into a single one for release.
-Our evaluation script supports both the sub-models and merged model checkpoints. **However, if you want to fine-tune the model on your own custom dataset, only the merged model is supported.**
+After the above model training, the model checkpoint consists of base model and lora model.
+You can use the following script to merge them into a single one for release.
+Our evaluation script supports both the lora model and merged model checkpoints. **However, if you want to fine-tune the model on your own custom dataset, only the merged model is supported.**

 ``` shell
 #version should be the same as imp, only in phi2/qwen1.5/phi3